 Police need your help to find missing man

-YOUNGSTOWN — Police are looking for 72-year-old Phillip Placko, who left his residence on Bancroft Avenue today about 8:50 p.m. and hasn’t returned.
+At press time late Tuesday night, police were looking for 72-year-old Phillip Placko, who left his residence on Bancroft Avenue about 8:50 p.m.
+Tuesday and had not returned to his South Side home.

-Placko is a white male, 5 feet 9 inches in height, weighs 165 pounds and has gray hair and blue eyes.
+Placko is a white male, 5 feet 9 inches tall, weighs 165 pounds and has gray hair and blue eyes.

 Placko is diabetic and has dementia.
 Police said he needs his medication.